NatronGitHub/Natron/Documentation/source/plugins/eu.gmic.AboutGMIC.rst

 Go to the donation page: https://libreart.info/en/projects/gmic

-G’MIC officially collaborates with LILA (“Libre comme l’Art”), a French non-profit organization, which promotes Arts and Artists as well as access to technics and knowledge for everyone.
+G’MIC officially collaborates with LILA (“Libre comme l’Art”), a French non-profit organization, which promotes Arts and Artists as well as access to techniques and knowledge for everyone.

 LILA collects donations to help developing G’MIC.